spotlightpa/poor-richard/content/berks/2025-06-30-SPLWEAVERPROFILE0625.md

 +++
 authors = ["Lisa Scheid"]
-blurb = "Jan Weaver is a community safety officer for the Borough of Kutztown" byline = "Lisa Scheid" description = "Jan Weaver is a community safety officer for the Borough of Kutztown" draft = false
+blurb = "Jan Weaver is a community safety officer for the Borough of Kutztown." byline = "Lisa Scheid" description = "Jan Weaver is a community safety officer for the Borough of Kutztown" draft = false